pjheffner/create-your-own-adventure/english/sleep/more-sleep/attack/attack.md

 You lunge at the s’more eaters, waving your hands frantically as you get closer.

-They hiss and moo at you but eventually skip away but not before they take one last bite of your walls.
+They hiss and boo at you but eventually skip away but not before they take one last bite of your walls.

 You just stand there, dumbfounded.